justaordinaryexploiter/fuckingsourcerepo/README.md

 # a random repository I made
-check branches for skidded scripts
+check branches for some skidded scripts<br/>
+i may skid more scripts in the future. protect/archive ur scripts! (even if its obfuscated)